The Facts on Photo Identification (ID) Requirements, Absentee Voting and Voter Registration

 - A Certificate of Naturalization that was issued not earlier than two years before the date of the election

-- A photo identification card issued by a Wisconsin accredited university or college that contains (1) date of issuance, (2) signature of student, and (3) an expiration date no later than two years after date of issuance.
-Also, the university or college ID must be accompanied by a separate document that proves current enrollment, such as a tuition fee receipt, enrollment verification letter or class schedule.
+- A photo identification card issued by a Wisconsin accredited university or college that contains date of issuance and the signature of student.
+If the university or college ID is expired it must be accompanied by a separate document that proves current enrollment, such as a tuition fee receipt, enrollment verification letter or class schedule.

 - A citation or notice of intent to revoke or suspend a Wisconsin DOT-issued Driver License that is dated within 60 days of the date of the election.